-In order to calculate the total number of places per week removed from the sector due to staff shortages during the last half of February 2023, the responses (individual totals) to Question 4 of the survey (please refer to Annex 1 on page 10) were added together to form the grand total.
+In order to calculate the total number of places per week removed from the sector due to staff shortages, the responses (individual totals) to Question 4 of the survey (please refer to Annex 1 on page 20) were added together to form the grand total.
 The complete data set for this question is available as an Excel spreadsheet on request.